Tim-Grube/event-calendar/README.md

+>[!caution]
+> This Repo is in active refactoring, as main repo does not seem to get any updates at the time.

 # Event Calendar React Component
 A flexible, interactive calendar component built with [v0](https://v0.dev/) UI components.
 This calendar provides multiple view modes, drag-and-drop event management, and a clean, responsive interface.

 ## Features